 Because the human body has no mechanism to rid itself of excess iron, we evolved to tightly regulate the absorption of iron.
 If our iron stores are low, our intestines boost the absorption of iron, and if our iron stores are topped off, our intestines block the absorption of iron to maintain us in that sweet spot.
 But this only works with the primary source of iron in the human diet—the iron found in plant foods.
 Our digestive system cannot regulate the iron in ingested blood—heme iron.
 The iron in animal foods can just zip right through our intestinal barrier—even if we already have too much in our system; we have no control over it.

-In fact some guess that iron overload may be a reason meat consumption has been tied to breast cancer risk.
-Iron is a pro-oxidant, and can induce oxidative stress and DNA damage.
+In fact, some guess that iron overload may be a reason that meat consumption has been tied to breast cancer risk.
+Iron is a pro-oxidant, and can induce oxidative stress, and DNA damage.
 “A high intake of iron in developed societies may, over time, lead to a physiologic state of iron overload in postmenopausal women, who are no longer losing blood every month.
-Iron overload favors the production of free radicals, fat oxidation, DNA damage, and may contribute to breast carcinogenesis independently or by potentiating the effects of other carcinogens.”
+Iron overload favors the production of free radicals, fat oxidation, DNA damage, and may contribute to breast [cancer development] carcinogenesis independently or by potentiating the effects of [other carcinogens].”

 Only people with a confirmed diagnosis of iron deficiency anemia should consider supplementing their iron intake, and even then, it can be risky.
 A recent study found that a significant increase in oxidative stress happened within the bodies of women on iron supplements.